SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 round to dematerialize and one round to rematerialize.
-Note: When adjusting this manipulation to work on another character, unwilling characters get a chance to resist, adding a roll of their lift or Strength to the base diﬃculty of the manipulation, making themselves harder to grasp.
+Note: When adjusting this manipulation to work on another character, unwilling characters get a chance to resist, adding a roll of their lift or Strength to the base difficulty of the manipulation, making themselves harder to grasp.
 (Resisting does not count as an action for the target.)

 101